-While there are no specific requirements, we value those who seek a deeper understanding of yoga through personal empowerment, empowerment for the world, spirituality, and the goal to teach and inspire others for life.
+We value those who seek a deeper understanding of yoga through personal empowerment, empowerment for the world, spirituality, are living their yoga on and off their mat, and with the goal to teach yoga and inspire others for life.

-Yes, yet it must first be approved by the program director, Sid McNairy.
+Yes, yet it must first be approved by the program director.

 How do I apply?

-Download our application, complete this in full.
+, complete this in full.
 You may e-mail, mail, or personally hand-in your application.
-You application must also be accompanied by your $50 non-refundable application fee.
+Your application must also be accompanied by your $50 non-refundable application fee.

 Can I send in my application past the deadline?

 All applications are reviewed and accepted on a first-come, first-serve basis.
-If your application is received after the deadline, it will be reviewed if space is available.
-There is also a $100 late-application fee.
+If your application is received after the deadline, it will be reviewed and accepted if space is available.

 How many students are enrolled each TT program?